Apply NowRequest Information

 How are my educational/academic credentials (college/university credits) evaluated for admission?

 Palmer prefers an International Credential Advantage Package (ICAP) “course by course” evaluation through World Education Services (WES).
 Canadian students do NOT have to have this evaluation; they can have their transcripts sent directly from their university to Palmer (with the exception of Quebec schools that do not provide English transcripts).

 How many international students are studying at Palmer?

 In the 2012-2013 academic year, we had more than 85 international students pursuing their degrees at one of our three locations.
 These students represent more than 20 countries from around the world.
 Some of our students bring their entire family to the U.S. while studying at Palmer.

 Do you have scholarships for international students?

-International scholarships are available at our Davenport, Iowa, and San Jose, Calif., campuses.
-Palmer's Port Orange, Fla., Campus does not offer specific international scholarship for incoming students.
+International scholarships are available at Palmer College of Chiropractic’s main campus in Davenport, Iowa, and Palmer College of Chiropractic West, in San Jose, Calif.
+Palmer College of Chiropractic Florida, in Port Orange, Fla. does not offer specific international scholarship for incoming students.